Skip to main content Scroll Top

 Average abandoned cart rate by industry

-While rates vary, most studies land in the same range.
+While rates vary by industry, device, traffic source, price point, and checkout experience, most studies land in the same range.

 Across ecommerce, around 70 percent of carts are abandoned.